-This manual was developed by the Mississippi State University Forest and Wildlife Research Center, in cooperation with the Mississippi Forestry Commission, and the Mississippi Department of Environmental Quality.
+This manual was developed by the Mississippi State University Forest and Wildlife Research Center, in cooperation with the Mississippi Forestry Commission, the Mississippi Department of Environmental Quality, and the U.S. Forest Service.
 Funding for this project was provided by the Mississippi Forestry Commission.